TushG29/SC1015_Introduction-to-Data-Science-and-AI/README.md

-# Welcome to our Project Based on Classifying Lung X-Ray Images for Pneumonia  Detection
+# Welcome to our SC1015 Course Project
 ## About

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses classifying lung x-ray images taken from the Mendeley dataset.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) called "X-Ray Classification of Lung Images for Pneumonia  Detection" which focuses classifying lung x-ray images taken from the Mendeley dataset.

 Link here: https://data.mendeley.com/datasets/rscbjbr9sj/3.